Clean, green, solar energy is arriving in Jackson in 2021.

 Hardened against even tornadoes: the solar panels have been proven to withstand 240 mph winds, and the batteries are in their own air-conditioned, fireproof, windproof buildings.

-- Nationwide publicity: the first city in America to have a full-time Solar Microgrid for grid-connected businesses
+- Nationwide publicity: first city in America with a full-time, commercial, Solar Microgrid

 - Pioneering in green energy

-- The availability of solar and uninterruptible power will attract new businesses, especially manufacturers
+- Availability of solar and uninterruptible power to attract new businesses, especially manufacturers

 - Uninterruptible power to storm shelters and first responders for weather emergencies